chtoucas/Abc/README.md

 - Seal classes unless they are designed with extensibility in mind.
 - Tag any use of the null-forgiving operator (!) with `BONSANG!`.

+### Package

+Three targets: .NET Standard 2.0, .NET Standard 2.1 w/ nullable annotations and .NET Core 3.1.

 ### TODOs

-- Target .NET Standard 2.1 too to be able to distribute a version with nullable annotations?
 - Tests & code coverage (coverlet).
 Currently, there are many cases where we don't go beyond smoke tests.
 - XML comments with complete examples.